vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 # Note: remove any tags that are not relevant.
 tags: ["Scoping", "Kickoff", "Discovery", "Framing", "Inception", "Transition", "Modernization", "Delivery"]
 length: "1-2 hours"
-participants: "business: focused group of business analysts or executives or domain experts; core team: engineering, product management, design"
+participants: "Core Team and a focused group of Business Analysts, Executives or Domain Experts"
 # custom "cover" image example: "boris/boris.png"
 image: "default-cover.png"
 lastmod: "2021-05-21"
 why:
-- To break down and model business processes, aligning balanced teams with stakeholders and SMEs on business practice.
+- To capture and model business processes, aligning balanced teams with stakeholders and SMEs on business practice.
 - To identify user interaction within a process and identify where user journeys are required.
-- To align with a common and understandable language.
+- To align balanced teams with stakeholders and SMEs around a common and understandable language.
 - To build a feature oriented context for future development.
-- To draft, communicate and validate lean product assumption, of how the process should behave, with stakeholders and SMEs.
+- To draft, communicate and validate lean product assumptions, with stakeholders and SMEs.
 - To identify a thin slice and first iteration with prioritize lean assumptions.
 - To create an algorithmic model of a business processes.
 - To break down large problem spaces into smaller more manageable problems.
 - To identify where existing solutions exist to support the process.
-- To compare process changes to validate hypothesise and solutions.
+- To compare process changes to validate hypotheses and solutions.
 - To identify future road-map priorities.
 when:
-- You have identified a specific process from and Event Storming exercise.
+- You have identified a specific process from an Event Storming exercise.
 - You have identified a need to crete new software or re-write legacy software.
-- You need to break down monolithic systems
+- You need to break down monolithic systems.
-- You are validating process changes that might help solve a problem
+- You are validating process changes that might help solve a problem.
-- You need to capture more information to identify more detailed requirements
 what:
 - Large wall or digital collaboration space like [Miro](https://miro.com/).
 - Sticky notes of 5+ different colors.
 When using this in conjunction with other flavours of Event Storming and/or BORIS + SNAP keep consistency in colors.